-The new AK Teens program, presented by First Niagara, is a dynamic mentoring program serving teens from across Western New York and Southern Ontario.
-Designed to mentor young adults seeking to pursue careers in creativity and the arts, AK Teens will provide a platform for young artists to exhibit their work, and to prepare portfolios, which are vital for admission to college arts programs.
+The AK Teens program, presented by First Niagara, is a dynamic mentoring program serving teens from across Western New York and Southern Ontario.
+Designed to mentor young adults seeking to pursue careers in creativity and the arts, AK Teens provides a platform for young artists to exhibit their work, and to prepare portfolios, which are vital for admission to college arts programs.
 The program offers workshops and mentoring on subjects ranging from making art to working in the arts, and even public speaking.

 2014 AK Teens: Future Curators

 AK Teens: Future Curators is a weekly after-school program designed to give local high school students in grades eleven and twelve the opportunity to learn the behind-the-scenes work of a museum curator and the tasks required to create a museum exhibition.
 The students will then use what they have learned during the program to curate their own exhibition featuring the work of area high school artists.

 The AK Teens Portfolio Review sessions will give Western New York high school students in grades nine through twelve the opportunity to have their work reviewed and critiqued by area artists and fine arts professors.
 Early review and critique of work provides a key advantage for students planning on pursuing a degree in the visual arts and eventual careers in the art world.
 Students will be able to ask questions about their work and seek guidance and advice on attending college art programs and pursuing careers as artists.
 Participation is free, but registration is required by Thursday, April 17, 2014.